Um Harun: Rabbi David

 Rabbi David (حاخام داوود) or Rabbi Dawūd is the city's Rabbi.
 He is very religious, and he also takes care of the city's synagogue in which he teaches Jewish children and leads the Sabbath.
 Rabbi David also takes care of the other needs of the local Jewish community, such as their financial needs.
 He is married to Masʿūda, and has two daughters: Rāḥīl (Rachel), and Rifqa (Rebecca), who is married to ʿIzra (Ezra), and all of them live under his roof.
 The Rabbi is a friendly person, often seen with his house- or shop- neighbours Mulla ʿAbdissalām and Bu Sʿīd, or chatting with Um Hārūn who had more than once reproached him for being too extreme about his religion, such as when he refused to marry his daughter Raḥīl who is deeply in love with her neighbour Mḥammad to him.
 Rabbi David is anti-Zionist, and had for many times warned his son-in-law of the dangers of such movement on the country and the Jewish people who live in it to no avail.

 Rabbi David is played by Abdilmiḥsin in-Nimir, a Saudi actor from Al-Ahsa.
-He besieged the help of a Bahraini Jewish MP in order to perfect his role, and he also as practice Hebrew using recordings to improve his language.
+He beseeched the help of a Bahraini Jewish MP in order to perfect his role, and he also practiced Hebrew using recordings to improve his language.